karbiv/go_benchmarks/README.md

 binary-trees test, an experiment of optimization.

-Go implementation rejected by https://benchmarksgame-team.pages.debian.net/benchmarksgame/ as not complying with dogmatic rules of allowed optimizations, which vary among languages.
+Go implementation rejected by https://benchmarksgame-team.pages.debian.net/benchmarksgame/ as not complying with dogmatic rules of allowed optimizations.

 Test question from BenchmarksGame's gatekeeper Isaac Gouy was: